jhu-ip/cs220-summer22/assign/final.md

 member functions can be a nice way to indicate the functionality of each class.

 ## Submitting

+Before you submit, make sure each of the source and header files has a comment at the top of the file indicating the names and JHED IDs of each team member.

 Your submission zipfile must contain a `README`, `gitlog.txt`, `Makefile`, PDF UML diagram, and all source and header files needed to compile the program.